RobbeDGreef/RCtoPC/README.md

-This project can be configured in the python config file (config.py) and in the top of the arduino sketch.
-Only change stuff if you know what you are doing.
+This project can be configured in the python config file (config.py) and in the top of the
+Arduino sketch.
+I'd recommend to only change stuff if you know what you are doing but there are some things that might be worth looking into.

+The config.py file specifies the
+THROTTLE_MIN, THROTTLE_MAX, STEERING_MIN
+and STEERING_MAX constants.
+I figured those values out by some testing.
+To make it easy for you all I wrote a third python script that shows you the values that are being sent over the Arduino in real time.
+So if you think your throttle and/or steering values differ from mine.
+Run the script test-values.bat (this will automatically start the valuetest.py script for you).
+And note the different values and change them in the config file.

+**Please know that changing your THROTTLE_MAX won't necessarily make you driver faster it might even make you slower** You will drive slower if you set this value higher then the value your transmitter actually sends out because if you were to push the throttle back completely the python script will think your max value still isn't reached and it won't actually push the joystick value all the way up to the max.

+The same goes for steering.

-## I'm done now how do I use it in game
+## I'm done reading and building, now how do I use this in game

 Pretty simple.
 Locate the run.bat file, it will launch the python script for you.
 Now just leave that black command prompt open in the background.
 It is constantly translating serial to joystick.
 Just run any program you want where you can you use a joystick and select the vJoy joystick :)

 ## What else is coming?

 I just received my Arduino Micro so now I am also working on a plug an play version of this.
+So no driver installs and programs would be needed.
+Doesn't that sound great?

 Add multiple channels to make it possible for drone or airplane pilots to use this software.